DefGuard/defguard/web/src/shared/video-support/README.md

 ## Version resolution

-When looking up tutorials for the current route, the resolver iterates mapped versions from **newest to oldest** and returns the tutorial list from the first version that defines the current route key.
+When looking up videos for the current route, the resolver iterates mapped versions from **newest to oldest** and returns the video list from the first version that defines the current route key.

 - If the runtime app version has a prerelease or build suffix (e.g. `2.2.0-rc.1`)